4.13. GUI Interaction

 sim = TraceGUI(RT, important_function=func, important_variable=var)

-This also makes them available for usage in the command window as GUI.important_function(), GUI.important_variable, ....
+This also makes them available for usage inside the command window as GUI.important_function(), GUI.important_variable, ....